-The Minneapolis Sculpture Garden reopened this summer after a two-year, $33 million makeover.
+The Minneapolis Sculpture Garden reflects the changes of a two-year, $33 million makeover.
 Here's what you'll find at one of the country's largest urban sculpture gardens:

 1. Better views.
 Gone is the formal English Garden aesthetic with rows of perfectly groomed hedges that created sectioned-off rooms like an outdoor museum The new layout incorporates a lot of sunlight and breathing room.
 The foliage has been thinned so you can see all the grounds, regardless of where you're standing.

 2. New sculptures.
 The 11-acre garden displays more than 40 pieces including 17 new works of art.
 Many of the new pieces incorporate a playful mix of color, texture and shape, like Katharina Fritsch's big blue rooster Hahn/Cock and Robert Indiana's LOVE.

 3. New homes for old favorites.
 Spoonbridge and Cherry continues to be the garden's focal point.
 It now rests in a large pond in the shape of a linden seed.